 4. World history has always been lacking in my knowledge.
 Not much of what I learned decades ago in high school stayed locked in my memory bank.
 Thanks to my voracious reading, however, I’m always learning something new.
-In Captain Cut-Throat by John Dickson Carr I received a crash course in the Napoleonic Wars and got more than I ever would want to know about Joseph Fouché, Napoleon’s Minister of Police who serves as a leading characters in one of Carr’s most successful historical crime novels.
+In Captain Cut-Throat by John Dickson Carr I received a crash course in the Napoleonic Wars and got more than I ever would want to know about Joseph Fouché, Napoleon’s Minister of Police who serves as a leading character in one of Carr’s most successful historical crime novels.

 |A early Murphy drip|

 6. The Strangler Vine by Miranda Carter was one of the best historical adventure novels I’ve read in recent years.
 I learned all about the amoral business practices of the East India Company, how they had their own army (!) and how the company operated on its own agenda disregarding all rules, regulations and humanity in their plan to take over India and subjugate its people.
 Long live imperialism!
 (That’s sarcasm, gang.)
 Yes, it’s a novel but Carter used numerous historical texts and diaries as research in order to tell her story.
 Eye opening and highly recommended.